Filton: Administration

 Filton Town Council is a parish council made up of thirteen councillors and forming the first tier of local government.

-Filton was in Gloucestershire until 1974 when it became part of the newly formed county of Avon.
-In 1996 the Avon authority was abolished and the area became part of the unitary authority of South Gloucestershire and rejoined the ceremonial county of Gloucestershire.
+Filton was in Gloucestershire until 1974, when it became part of the newly formed county of Avon.
+When the Avon authority was abolished in 1996, the area became part of the unitary authority of South Gloucestershire and rejoined the ceremonial county of Gloucestershire.

-Filton is represented in the House of Commons by Jack Lopresti, Conservative Party Member of Parliament (MP) for the constituency of Filton and Bradley Stoke.
+Filton is represented in the House of Commons by Claire Hazelgrove, Labour Member of Parliament for the constituency of Filton and Bradley Stoke.

-An electoral ward with the same name exists.
-The area and population are identical to those of the parish.
+An electoral ward with the same name has the same boundaries as the parish, and elects two members of South Gloucestershire Council.

-Filton is represented on South Gloucestershire District Council by Cllr Chris Wood (Con) and Cllr Adam Monk (Lab).

 History

 Thousands of mites, farthings and other coins of the Roman emperors, Domitian, Constantine and Constans were found in a bank by some boys in 1880.
 Many of the coins were in excellent condition.

-At the dawn of the 20th century, Filton was a small village, still detached from the city of Bristol to the south.
+At the start of the 20th century, Filton was a small village, still detached from the city of Bristol to the south.
 Farming was the principal occupation.
 However, there was a large factory-like laundry in the village, opposite Filton House, owned by Samuel Shield.
 The Bristol to South Wales railway line passed through the village.
 There was a small station near the site of the current Abbey Wood station.
 A much larger railway station, known as Filton Junction, opened in 1910, after the alternate rail route from Bristol to London was finished.
 In 1907 the northern terminus for Bristol Tramways was moved out from Horfield to Filton.
 Tram production in the tramway sheds commenced in 1908.
 The manufacture of aeroplanes started in the Bristol Tramway sheds in 1910 and aero-engine production started in 1920.

 Between the wars, Filton expanded rapidly to become a suburb of Bristol.
 Initially development (semi-detached housing) was concentrated on the western side of the A38, in an area known as Filton Park.
 In the 1930s, the area on the eastern side of the A38 started to be developed.
 Eventually, Filton became part of the Bristol conurbation, although it remained, as it does now, outside the city boundary.
 During the 1920s and 1930s, two infant/primary schools and one secondary school were built in Filton to accommodate the growing number of school-age children in the area.
 Many of these children were evacuated when World War II started in 1939, but returned later, during the Phoney War.
 Filton High School, originally a grammar school, but later a comprehensive, started to take pupils in 1960.
 In 2010 Filton High was demolished and replaced with Abbeywood Community School.